Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Through Henry Fogel, Dean of the Chicago College of Performing Arts at Roosevelt University, I learned about several University programs offered to music students interested in gaining a worthy education through meaningful actions.
 I find three of these programs particularly inspiring.

-Musicians in Action is a healing arts program dedicated to bringing music into healthcare facilities.
+Sharing Notes is a healing arts program dedicated to bringing music into healthcare facilities.
 Through chamber group performances students share their gifts lifting the spirits of others and demonstrating the power and beauty of music.

 This program was started by alumni cellist, Allegra Montanari, and her colleagues from CCPA who wanted to make a difference in the lives of cancer patients, and others in hospitals throughout Chicago.
 The program has been immensely successful bringing happy moments to many, helping patients and their families to manage through the difficulties they face, breaking the monotony of treatments and medications, and also bringing cheer to the hospital staff.